neuphonic/pyneuphonic/docs/source/websocket-api.md

 ```
 We require a special end-of-sequence token `<STOP>` to be sent at the end of every passage of audio
 to ensure that the server returns all the audio chunks up to that point.
 This may be
- - at the end of every sentence;
  - after your LLM has generated a passage of text;
  - just before you request user input;
+ - or at any point you will not be sending any more text for some time, and require all the audio
+ to be processed.

 Our dynamic incremental TTS generates audio with a small lookahead, so it requires the `<STOP>` to
 indicate that there is no more text, and it should generate the last snippet of audio.

 ## Response Format
-All responses from the server be JSON and look like this:
+All responses from the server will be JSON and look like this:
 ```{code-block} python
 :caption: API Response Format
 {